run-llama/llama-hub/llama_hub/snowflake/README.md

 ```

-### Opton 2: Pass the required parameters to esstablish Snowflake connection
+### Option 2: Pass the required parameters to esstablish Snowflake connection
 Here's an example usage of the SnowflakeReader.

 ```python